 top of page

 I am an editor at Commonweal magazine.
 My writing has appeared in the Hedgehog Review, Aeon, the New York Times, the Los Angeles Review of Books, and elsewhere.
 You can find links to a selection of essays and reviews below.
 My book on Walter Benjamin and Ludwig Wittgenstein, The Fall of Language, was published by Harvard University Press in 2019.
 For more about my academic work, see my academia.edu page.
-And see here for all my pieces in Commonweal
+See here for all my pieces in Commonweal.

 Writing